juliuspr/on-hornplaying/content/conceptual/sound-production/respiration-breathing/instruments-resistance/resistance-sensitivity/_index.md

 ---
 title: Instrument's Resistance
+linkTitle: 🟢 Instrument's Resistance
-weight: 40
+weight: 10
 ---

 > Respect the tube!
 William VerMeulen [^vermeulen]

-[^vermeulen]: This is one of Six Quick Fixes https://www.youtube.com/watch?v=sTkFCEm0IBA
+[^vermeulen]: This is one of VerMeulen's Six Quick Fixes https://www.youtube.com/watch?v=sTkFCEm0IBA

 A modern (valved) horn does not have constant resistance.
 Short fingerings have little resistance and a "free-blowing" feeling.
 Long fingerings have more resistance and a more constrained feeling [^different-models].

 [^different-models]: How different the resistance between fingerings will feel depends on a particular brand of horn you play (some popular models have big difference).

-You have to learn to deal with changing resistance.
+You have to learn to deal with resistance that changes as you change fingerings.
 Developing this skill to will help you to:

 - produce more even sound
 - improve your *piano* playing